Yash-Raj-50/next-sql-client/README.md

 # NEXT SQL CLIENT 💻

-A Next-Js and Tailwind-CSS-based Web Application to run SQL Queries on the go and fetch data.
-This client allows users to select or write queries in an editor.
-The data obtained can be searched and downloaded as CSV.
+A Next-Js and Tailwind-CSS-based Web Application to run SQL Queries on the go and fetch data easily.
+This client allows users to select queries or write it in an editor.
+The data obtained can be filtered and downloaded as CSV.

 ## Live Demo 👨‍💻